 Art and Design

-Art and Design Subject Leader: Miss E Marshall
+Art and Design Subject Leader: Miss H Long

 Pupils are given the opportunities to explore their ideas through creative mediums; unleashing their imagination and learning vital skills including drawing, painting and sculpting.